Modern Slavery Statement

 Organisational Structure, Operations and Supply Chain

 Headquartered in Sydney, the Company operates a branch structure with owned operations in Sydney, Melbourne, Brisbane, Adelaide, Perth and Auckland.
-There are approximately 350 employees across Australia and New Zealand.
+There are 386 employees across Australia and New Zealand, made up of 380 fulltime and 6 part-time direct employees and 26 labour hire personnel.

 The Company purchases forklifts and forklift parts principally from KION Group production plants in Europe, Asia and North America.
-Excluding employee expense reimbursement and petty cash items, the Company has approximately 1,200 active suppliers.
-97% of these suppliers are registered businesses in either Australia or New Zealand.
+Excluding employee expense reimbursement and petty cash items, the Company has approximately 857 suppliers.
+97.08% of these suppliers are registered businesses in either Australia or New Zealand.
 The balance is represented by suppliers (mostly other KION Group companies) from whom direct materials are imported.

 Risks of Modern Slavery